onkarmuley/incubyte/readme.md

 Prerequisite:
 Java JDK 1.7 or higher
 MySQL
-Update connection string at establish_Connection
+Update connection string at establish_Connection.
+Create database 'mydatabase' at MySQL server.

 How to run program: